 These questions seem minor or even exciting in the early glow of a fresh relationship.
 Of course, your future together will be smooth and happy.
 However, as the relationship progresses, these decisions can cause friction and hurt feelings when they are not handled openly in a way that makes sure both parties are heard.

-Seeking relationship counseling earlier in the relationship equips you with the tools necessary to face significant life decisions.
+Seeking couples counseling earlier in the relationship equips you with the tools necessary to face significant life decisions.
 Instead of avoiding difficult conversations about children, careers, etc., you can meet them early before they become major stumbling blocks.

 Breaking through old patterns